jiyong-park/jiyong-park.github.io/_pages/research.md

 [^1]: Full draft available on request

 ### Work-in-Progress
+1. "The End of Job Polarization?
+Information Technology, Industrial Robot, and Employment in US Manufacturing"
-1. "Consumer Reactions to Data Breach: Evidence from a Natural Experiment of Large-Scale Data Breach"
+2. "Consumer Reactions to Data Breach: Evidence from a Natural Experiment of Large-Scale Data Breach"
-2. "What is Local Seldom Remains Local: Social Media, Foreign Chatter, and Stock Performance of Multinational Firms"
+3. "What is Local Seldom Remains Local: Social Media, Foreign Chatter, and Stock Performance of Multinational Firms"

 ## Conference Presentations
 1. **Park, J.** and Kim, J., 2018.
 "Fixing Racial Discrimination through Analytics on Online Platforms: A Neural Machine Translation Approach", ***International Conference on Information Systems (ICIS), San Francisco, USA** (scheduled)*